moccalotto/kaos/_brainstorms/dire.md

   it is obvious that he loves and respects his empress.
-* A mage using his magic to launch a projectile á la a railgun, setting the atmosphere on fire, creating a small storm, and obliterating a shuttle parked in low orbit.
+* A mage using his magic to launch a projectile á la a railgun, setting the atmosphere on fire, creating a small storm, and obliterating a shuttle parked in low "orbit".
 * A spaceship captain having a battle of wills with the demon that powers her spaceship.
 * An asteroid inhabited by miners that have special mutations that make them awesome miners.
 * Mages performing a ritual that jumps their ship out of the way of a space torpedo